learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-3. What is a ternary operator in JavaScript?
+3. What are props in React?

   Your answer: